 By Stephanie Hicks

 Research on Intergroup Dialogue (IGD) has typically focused on its effectiveness as an intervention in higher education classrooms designed to increase students’ awareness of social diversity and encourage their positive interaction with students from different social identity groups (race/ethnicity, class, sexual orientation, religion, gender, citizenship/national origin).
 This qualitative case study identifies and contextualizes the theoretical underpinnings of a dialogue-based diversity and social justice curriculum initiative based on IGD theory and pedagogy at UPMU, a large, public, urban research university in the Midwest.
 Specifically, this study asked, What theories and values underlie the Dialogue Initiative (DI) process at UPMU?

 By Mark Chesler

 Current media draw attention to increasing levels of incivility in our national culture and as well in our colleges and universities.
-Examining claims and counter-claims of academic incivility require not just a focus on individual actions or interactions, but on patterns of behavior that take on greater meaning via their repetition and institutionalization.
-While incivility may occur in all social and academic interactions, also like all such interactions incivility is neither race nor gender neutral.
-Nor, despite a primary focus on student incivility to other students and to faculty members, is this all we need to attend to: faculty incivility toward students and to other faculty members also matters.
+Examining claims and counter-claims of academic incivility requires not just a focus on individual actions or interactions, but on patterns of behavior that take on greater meaning via their repetition and institutionalization.
+While incivility may occur in all social and academic interactions, also like all such interactions incivility is neither race nor gender-neutral.
+Nor, despite a primary focus on student incivility to other students and to faculty members, is this all we need to attend to faculty incivility toward students and to other faculty members also matters.
 In discussing these interactions I draw attention to the role that social power, explicitly race and gender power/privilege, plays in academic incivilities and in responses to them.
 I also suggest some ways in which incivility in the classroom may be addressed - reactively and proactively.